 Exchange traded options are valued at the last quoted sales price or, in the absence of a sale, at the mean between the current bid and ask prices on the exchange on which such options are traded.
 Futures and options on futures are valued at the settlement price determined by the exchange.
-Other securities for which market quotes are not readily available are valued at fair value as determined in good faith by the Board or persons acting at their direction.
+Other securities for which market quotes are not readily available are valued at fair value as determined in good faith by the Valuation Designee.
 Swap agreements and other derivatives are generally valued daily based upon quotations from market makers or by a pricing service in accordance with the valuation procedures approved by the Board.
-Other securities for which market quotes are not readily available are valued at fair value as determined in good faith by the Board or persons acting at their direction.
+Other securities for which market quotes are not readily available are valued at fair value as determined in good faith by the Valuation Designee.